Move

 Part one – sat at your chair

 To start, sit in your chair with your feet hip-width apart and your knees in line with your hips.
 Place your hands on your knees and practise some deep-breathing.
-This will help to activate your abdominal (tummy) muscles.
+This will help to activate your abdominal muscles.

 Move your feet apart, opening your legs as wide as possible.

 Slowly fold down through your spine until your head is suspended between your legs.
 As you do this, bring your arms into position.
 Then swing gently from one side to the other feeling the stretch in your lower back.
-Again, only go as far as is comfortable.

 When you're done, come back to the centre, roll up and relax your arms.

 Now circle your arms lifting them forward, up and round.
-You may want to start with smaller circles.

 Part two – standing next to your chair